rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationMisc.md

 - There is a single argument of type EnableSupportUserAccessInput.
 - Returns System.String.
+### enabletprorg
+Enable TPR for an organization.

+- There is a single argument of type EnableTprOrgInput.
+- Returns System.String.
 ### excludevmdisks
 Exclude or include virtual disks during snapshot.

 - There is a single argument of type list of ExcludeVmDisksInputs.
 - Returns RequestSuccess.
+### executetprrequests
+Execute two-person rule (TPR) requests.

+- There is a single argument of type ExecuteTprRequestsInput.
+- Returns System.String.
 ### expiresnoozeddirectories
 Expire snoozed directories.